culanomeara/lets-talk-about-lego/README.md

 ## Features

 - The site has a clear title that gives the user an instant sense of what the website is about: My life and love of LEGO.
-- The banner/hero iamge further reinforces the LEGO theme.
+- The banner/hero image further reinforces the LEGO theme.
-- The font used is a block-type font that refelcts the building block: LEGO.
+- The font used is a block-type font that reflects the building block: LEGO.
-- Each section: Childhood, Teens and Adulthood are separate pages that highlight the 3 most significant legos ets that i owned during that time period.
+- Each section: Childhood, Teens and Adulthood are separate pages that highlight the 3 most significant lego sets that I owned during that time period.
 The Contact page give the user an opportunity to join the LEGO fan club in Galway.
 - The social links to the LEGO group socials offers the user the opportunity to delve deeper into the world of LEGO.

 ### Existing Features